Blogs

 Infiltration in Latin America

-In recent decades, Hezbollah militants and cells have been able to penetrate Latin America first of all by taking advantage of the Lebanese diaspora.
+Hezbollah militants and cells have been able to penetrate Latin America in the last decades, first of all by taking advantage of the Lebanese diaspora.
 As a result of the civil war experienced by Lebanon between 1975 and 1990, thousands of people emigrated to the American continent, sometimes settling in places where there was already a certain Arab presence, as was the case of Palestinians or Syrians.
 Although some of these immigrants were Christians, others were Muslims; awareness among the latter of the fight against Israel led to the formalization of networks for financing radical groups, in a process of money laundering from the profuse commercial activity - and also smuggling - carried out in many of these enclaves.

 A strategic point in this dynamic has been the Triple Border, where some 25,000 people of Lebanese origin live, as well as other Arab groups: it is the area with the most Muslims in Latin America.
 The porous border connects Ciudad del Este (Paraguay), with 400,000 inhabitants; Foz de Iguazú (Brazil), with 300,000, and Puerto Iguazú (Argentina), with 82,000.
 It is a hotbed of illicit activities linked to money laundering, counterfeiting, smuggling and drug trafficking.
 Illicit trade in the tri-border area is estimated to be worth some US$18 billion a year.
 The authorities have been able to identify Hezbollah financing networks, as well as the presence of group operatives (the preparations for the Buenos Aires bombings of 1992 and 1994 were traced back to this tri-border enclave).
 Last year, Assad Ahmad Barakat and some fifteen members of his clan, dedicated to generating funds for Hezbollah, were arrested.

 Other points of support for Hezbollah have been certain places in Brazil with mosques and radicalized Shiite cultural centers, which host activities of extremist clerics such as Bilal Mohsen Wehbe.
-On the other hand, Hugo Chavez's strategy of rapprochement with Iran implied a close partnership manifested in the submission of Venezuelan passports to Islamists and their participation in the drug business under the protection of Chavez's leadership.
+On the other hand, Hugo Chavez's rapprochement strategy with Iran implied a close partnership manifested in the submission of Venezuelan passports to Islamists and their participation in the drug business under the protection of Chavez's leadership.
 This interrelation also contributed to its greater dispersion throughout the region, through Hezbollah's progressive ties with those who participate in the drug trafficking structure, such as the FARC or some Mexican cartels (Los Zetas and Sinaloa).

 Designation of Hezbollah as a terrorist group